 Alcohol.
 Heavy drinking over a long period of time increases the risk of squamous cell carcinoma of the esophagus, especially when combined with tobacco use.

 Barrett's esophagus.
 This condition can develop in some people who have chronic gastroesophageal reflux disease (GERD) or inflammation of the esophagus called esophagitis, even when a person does not have symptoms of chronic heartburn.
 Damage to the lining of the esophagus causes the squamous cells in the lining of the esophagus to turn into glandular tissue.
 People with Barrett's esophagus are more likely to develop adenocarcinoma of the esophagus, but the risk of developing esophageal cancer is still fairly low.

 Diet/nutrition.
 A diet that is low in fruits and vegetables and certain vitamins and minerals can increase a person's risk of developing esophageal cancer.

 Obesity.
 Being severely overweight and having too much body fat can increase a person's risk of developing esophageal adenocarcinoma.

 Lye.
 Children who have accidently swallowed lye have an increased risk of squamous cell carcinoma.
-Lye can be found in some cleansing products, such as drain cleaners.
+Lye can be found in some cleaning products, such as drain cleaners.

 Achalasia.
 Achalasia, a condition when the lower muscular ring of the esophagus does not relax during swallowing of food, increases the risk of squamous cell carcinoma.

 Regular screening tests to find esophageal cancer in people without symptoms are not used in the United States.
 People with Barrett's esophagus (see above) may be advised to have regular endoscopic examinations that use a flexible, lighted tube to look inside the esophagus and biopsies that remove of a small amount of tissue for examination under a microscope.
 This type of screening can help find cancer early or changes that could become cancerous over time.
 Learn more about these tests in the Diagnosis section.